Category: Instructors

 We’ve got the strategies to help you play better poker this summer no matter how much prep time you have before your 1st tournament.
 More FREE tips and strategies are on the way:

-Prep Time = 30 Days Prep Guide
+Prep Time = 30-Day Prep Guide

 If you are a member of the Fearless River family and will be here in Las Vegas for the World Series of Poker, we want to cheer you on!
 Let us know what you are playing or share your success at the table.
 Tag us on social media or email [email protected] with your photos and updates from the felt.